 - Oven and stovetop: Katie Wells, from Wellness Mama, recommends baking soda and water for a simple and effective oven cleaner.
 She instructs her readers to spray down the oven with water so that it’s good and damp.
 Then, sprinkle a thick layer of baking soda all over the bottom and sides of the oven.
 Leave it for a couple of hours, but don’t turn on the oven.
 Then, wipe it down with a rag.

 For the stovetop, you can use a similar method to get rid of splatters and grease.
 Spray down the top, sprinkle on the baking soda and watch a few episodes of your favorite reality TV show.
 When you’re done, wipe off the baking soda and all the grime that used to be stuck to your stovetop.

 While baking soda is fantastic for medicinal uses and cleaning, where it shines is in its ability to neutralize odors quickly and effectively completely.

 - Refrigerator: Boiled eggs and leftover tuna salad can certainly stink up your refrigerator.
 Pour about a half cup of baking soda into a small dish and put it on the shelf of your fridge, and close it up.
 The next time you open it, you’ll likely smell nothing at all.

 - Cat litter box: Most veterinarians agree that baking soda is safe for cats.
 Sprinkle a bit of it onto your cat’s litter each time you scoop to keep the odor down.

 - Locker: Lockers are particularly prone to bad odors.
-Fill a small, plastic container with a bit of baking soda and store it on the shelf, toward the back of the locker.
+Fill a small, plastic container with a bit of uses for baking soda and store it on the shelf, toward the back of the locker.

 - Shoes: Sprinkle baking soda into your shoes after you remove them to eliminate odors and bacteria.